Well, that’s a difficult question to answer.

-- The Thumb Zone: Designing For Mobile Users2
+- The Thumb Zone: Designing For Mobile Users

-- How To Poison The Mobile User3
+- How To Poison The Mobile User

-While the concept of mobile-first began as a philosophy to help prioritize content and ensure positive, device-agnostic experiences, budgetary and scheduling constraints often result in mobile first meaning mobile-only.
+While the concept of mobile first began as a philosophy to help prioritize content and ensure positive, device-agnostic experiences, budgetary and scheduling constraints often result in mobile first meaning mobile-only.

 But according to the analytics data of our healthcare clients, the majority of their users are still on desktop.
 We want to provide a positive experience for those users and for users on mobile and tablet apps and for those using mobile browsers — and even for users having an in-person experience!
 It is not accurate to assume that mobile is the primary experience.

-We’ve come to the conclusion that mobile-first is not specific enough to user needs.
+We’ve come to the conclusion that mobile first is not specific enough to user needs.
 Truly user-centered design needs to start with the journeys our users are taking and the flows they follow to complete their objectives.
 In other words, journey-driven design.
 Journey-driven design naturally emerges from a user-centered approach that factors in the who, the when and the how to reveal the truly complex set of user needs.
 Good design doesn’t force users to pick up the device that we designers want them to pick up; good design gives users the best of what a company has to offer on the device that the user wants to use at that point in their journey.

-What’s Wrong With Mobile-First?
-Link
+What’s Wrong With Mobile First?